SoftDev4Research/4OSS-lesson/_episodes/02-make-it-public.md

 ## publishing

-* GH guide to getting a DOI from Zenodo
+* GitHub guide to getting a DOI from Zenodo
 * How to make your code citable using GitHub and Zenodo (https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/blob/master/content_development/Task_2.md)
 * metadata recommendation (next lesson)